Geʽez script: Letters used in modern abugidas

 Note: "V" is used for words of foreign origin except for in some Gurage languages, e.g. cravat 'tie' from French.
-The consonant phoneme "x" is pronounced as "h" in Amharic.
+The consonant symbol "ኸ" is pronounced as "h" in Amharic.

 List order

 For Geʽez, Amharic, Tigrinya and Tigre, the usual sort order is called halähamä (h–l–ħ–m).
 Where the labiovelar variants are used, these come immediately after the basic consonant and are followed by other variants.
 In Tigrinya, for example, the letters based on ከ come in this order: ከ, ኰ, ኸ, ዀ.
 In Bilen, the sorting order is slightly different.

 The alphabetical order is similar to that found in other South Semitic scripts, as well as in the ancient Ugaritic alphabet, which attests both the southern Semitic h-l-ħ-m order and the northern Semitic ʼ–b–g–d (abugida) order over three thousand years ago.

 Numerals

 Geʽez uses an additional alphabetic numeral system comparable to the Hebrew, Arabic abjad and Greek numerals.
-It differs from these systems, however, in that it lacks individual characters for the multiples of 100, thus making it function similarly to, but not exactly like, Chinese numerals.
-(Unlike the Chinese script, Ge'ez has individual characters for multiples of 10.)
-For example, 475 is written (፬፻፸፭, that is "4-100-70-5", and 83,692 is (፰፼፴፮፻፺፪ "8-10,000-30-6-100-90-2".
-Numbers are over- and underlined with a vinculum; in proper typesetting these combine to make a single bar, but some less sophisticated fonts cannot render this and show separate bars above and below each character.
+It is reduced from these systems in that it lacks digits for the multiples of 100.
+For example, 475 is written (፬፻፸፭, that is "4-100-70-5", and 83,692 is (፰፼፴፮፻፺፪ "8–10,000-30-6-100-90-2".
+The digits historically are Greek letters over- and under-lined with a vinculum.